-Due to poor performance of some indigenous banks in Kenya, a survey was used to carry out with loans and credit offices of Equity bank to relate their views with the credit policy and the performance of the bank.
-The study was conducted only in Kisumu area out of other branches countrywide namely: - Nairobi, Nakuru, Nyeri, Kisii, kakamega, Mumias amongst other branches.
-Also Equity bank management staffs in various departments were interviewed is Equity.
+Due to poor performance of some indigenous banks in Uganda and out of 198 respondents a survey was used to carry out research with loans and credit officers of Stanbic bank to relate their views with the credit policy and the performance of the bank.
+The study was conducted only in Rukungiri area.

-3.3 Sampling Design and size
+3.3 Sampling Design and Size